-If you are installing a floppy disk drive because of a failed floppy disk drive, first begin by disconnecting all cables from the floppy drive currently within the computer and remove the floppy drive from the system.
-Most systems will require that a screw or set of screws be removed before the drive can be removed.
-Other computers may have the floppy drive attached to a removable bracket that can be removed by pressing and holding tabs.
+If you are installing a floppy disk drive to replace a faulty one, begin by disconnecting all cables from the current floppy drive and then remove it from the system.
+Most systems will require that a screw or set of screws be removed before the drive can be extracted.
+Other drives are attached to a removable bracket that can be pulled out by pressing and holding two tabs.

-Note: If you do not see screws, some systems may hold the computer floppy disk drive with a screw on the front of the case.
+Note: If you do not see screws, some systems may hold the drive with a screw on the front of the case.

 Once the new floppy drive has been connected into the computer, connect the floppy interface cable (small gray flat cable) to the back of the floppy drive.
-This cable has a side with a blue or red side indicating pin one.
+The floppy cable has a side with a blue or red side indicating pin one.
 This side of the cable will point to the power connection.
 If your computer floppy cable has three connections or a twist in the cable, ensure that the cable is connected properly by referring to the picture below.